 Lawmakers backing the bill, however, see stun gun allowance not as impeding campus safety but improving it.

 That is, of course, because it does improve campus safety.

-Let’s be honest, the example at the beginning of the excerpt is a prime example of why such a bill is needed.
+The example at the beginning of the excerpt is a prime example of why such a bill is needed.

-What Chief Newton’s concerns are really about, whether even he realizes it or not, is that people will be able to defend themselves if they’re given the ability to have the means on hand.
-His desire that the prohibition stand isn’t one that would lead to safer campuses or safer students, it would lead to infinitely more victims.
+What Chief Newton’s concerns are really about, whether he realizes it or not, is that people will be able to defend themselves if they’re given the ability to have the means on hand.
+His desire that the prohibition stand isn’t one that would lead to safer campuses or safer students; it would lead to infinitely more victims.